 5 Prescriptivism still exists today.

-6 According tc descriptivist it is pointless to try to stop language change.
+6 According to the descriptivist, it is pointless to try to stop language change.

-7 Descriptivism only appeared alter the 18th century.
+7 Descriptivism only appeared after the 18th century.

 8 Both descriptivists and prescriptivists have been misrepresented.